honeyBeexO/djangowind/README.md

 Use Tailwind classes in your HTML.

 The STATIC_URL in Django's settings.py is typically set to /static/.
 This is a URL prefix, not a file system path.
-Here's how you should set it: pythonCopySTATIC_URL = '/static/'
+Here's how you should set it:
+STATIC_URL = '/static/'
+T
-This means that Django will serve static files under the /static/ URL.
+his means that Django will serve static files under the /static/ URL.
 For example, if you have a CSS file at static/css/style.css, it will be accessible at http://yourdomain.com/static/css/style.css.
-Additionally, you should also set STATICFILES_DIRS to tell Django where to find your static files: pythonCopyimport os from pathlib import Path
+Additionally, you should also set STATICFILES_DIRS to tell Django where to find your static files: import os from pathlib import Path

 BASE_DIR = Path(__file__).resolve().parent.parent